Robust and Generalizable Atrial Fibrillation Detection from ECG Using Time-Frequency Fusion and Supervised Contrastive Learning: Results

 The model was trained for 25 epochs with a batch size of 128.
 We used the Adam optimizer \cite{adam} with an initial learning rate of $1 \times 10^{-3}$, weight decay of $1 \times 10^{-4}$, and an inverse-time learning rate scheduler defined as:$\eta_t = \eta_0/({1 + \gamma \cdot t}),$ where $\eta_0 = 10^{-3}$, decay rate $\gamma = 10^{-4}$, and $t$ denotes the epoch index.
 The contrastive loss hyperparameters were configured as $\lambda=0.01$ and $\tau=0.1$.

 Critically, we adopted a patient-wise five-fold cross-validation protocol: all segments derived from the same patient were assigned exclusively to one fold.
-This strategy eliminates inter-patient data leakage and ensures that performance metrics reflect robustness to unseen individuals.
+This strategy eliminated inter-patient data leakage and ensures that performance metrics reflect robustness to unseen individuals.
 Furthermore, patient assignment was stratified to maintain balanced atrial fibrillation (AF) and normal sinus rhythm (N) proportions across all folds.

 To further assess the model’s generalization to domain shift, we performed bidirectional cross-dataset evaluation.
 Specifically, we trained the model on one dataset and directly evaluated it on another without any fine-tuning or adaptation.
-Two scenarios were considered: (i) training on the AFDB and testing on CPSC2021; and (ii) training on CPSC2021 and testing on AFDB.
+Six scenarios were considered: (i) training on the AFDB and testing on CPSC2021; (ii) training on the AFDB and testing on LTAF;(iii) training on the AFDB and testing on SHDBAF; (ix) training on CPSC2021 and testing on AFDB; (x) training on CPSC2021 and testing on LTAF; (xi) training on CPSC2021 and testing on SHDBAF.